HiranChaudhuri/settlers-installer/README.md

 Once you selected a game version and have the data files installed, a green 'Play' button will show up.
 Hit that one and the game will start.

-## Customization
+## Toolbox

-In case you want to dig a bit into settlers-remake, use the toolbox that lets you choose which of the tools to run.
+In case you want to dig a bit into settlers-remake, use the toolbox that lets you choose which of the tools to run:
+- DAT File Viewer
+- Movable Model Window
+- Building Creator

 ## Configuration